Savor the Comfort: A Guide to Classic Turkey Casserole

 - Salt and freshly ground black pepper, to taste

-- 1 tsp dried thyme or fresh, finely chopped
+- 1 tsp dried or fresh thyme, chopped

 - 1 cup crushed buttery crackers or panko breadcrumbs for topping